 - Figure out who the influencers are in your state, and follow those people.
 You can search on hashtags like #mileg or #flleg for example to see who is tweeting about state legislative issues in your state.

-- In general, you may want to follow some of the major #uniteblue Tweeters – and they will hopefully follow back.
-There’s a nifty tool called Tweepi that may help: you can use it to bulk-follow the people that another account follows: you might want to start with the state party and some of the U.S. Reps. in your state and follow everybody that they follow.
+- In general, you may want to follow some of the major #fbr (follow back resisters) Tweeters – and they will hopefully follow back.
+There’s a nifty tool called Tweepi that may help: you can use it to bulk-follow the people that another account follows.
+You might want to start with the state party and some of the U.S. Reps. in your state and follow everybody that they follow.
 Or follow who the major non-profits working on your issues follow.

 - I would not suggest doing ads on Twitter if you have a limited budget or are anything less than a major city or statewide race – the density in smaller areas is not there so you’re likely to pay a lot more per follower.
 If you have extra funds, Google search ads and targeted Facebook ads would be a wiser use of your digital budget.